JV/White girls VB

 Hawaii's heat can be dangerous for young athletes.
 Dr. Rachel Coel, medical director and staff physician at The Queen's Center for Sports Medicine, explains the stages of heat illness and what can be done to prevent and treat it.

 A concussion can happen in any sport.
 Get answers to some commonly asked questions about this condition.

-This month, Dr. Rachel Coel, Medical Director at the Queen's Center for Sports Medicine, explains the sports physical - what it is and how to prepare. > Archive
+Dr. Rachel Coel, Medical Director at the Queen's Center for Sports Medicine, explains the four key elements of exercise and eight core movements for health. > Archive

 Photos of Friday evening's tri-scrimmage between Kamehameha-Hawaii, Hilo and Keaau. > Archive